-Android is an open source OS and when things which are available for free are not managed properly; users security is at risk and one of the biggest potential source of threat is Google Play.
-According to the experts the store is not a well policed environment and is at the increased risk of hosting the apps which can contain malware and spyware.
-Also, when users install app from the play store they do not pay attention to the extent of permissions which the app is asking for.
+Android is an open-source OS and when things which are available for free are not managed properly; users’ security is at risk and one of the biggest potential sources of threat is Google Play.
+According to the experts, the store is not a well-policed environment and is at increased risk of hosting apps which can contain malware and spyware.
+Also, when users install apps from the play store they do not pay attention to the extent of permissions which the app is asking for.
 They simply accept the permission and install the app.

-Almost 95 percent of Android devices are at the risk of getting affected by the malware and this shows that how much these devices are at the extent of getting hacked or compromised.
-Some of the most common Android malwares are:
+Almost 95 per cent of Android devices are at risk of getting affected by the malware and this shows how much these devices are at the extent of getting hacked or compromised.
+Some of the most common Android malware are:

-These malwares aim at sending the personal information to the server in hopes of hacking the personal account.
+this malware aims at sending personal information to the server in hopes of hacking the personal account.

-Fragmentation is one of the serious concern of the Android based devices.
-Fragmentation means that multiple version of the Android exists even on the latest devices and some of those devices are never updated to the latest version which makes them more of a potential target.
+Fragmentation is one of the serious concerns of Android-based devices.
+Fragmentation means that multiple version of Android exists even on the latest devices and some of those devices are never updated to the latest version which makes them more of a potential target.
 These devices never update to the latest version when Google does.

 Most of the time developers do not understand what type of permissions the mobile application actually needs.
 This misunderstanding often results in overzealous permissions.
-At the same time app users have the tendency just to accept the permissions which the app is asking.
-Apps should only request for minimal permissions which are necessary for the total functioning of the app and users must see what type of permissions the app is asking and must not accept if the permissions seem irrelevant.
+At the same time, app users have the tendency just to accept the permissions which the app is asking for.
+Apps should only request minimal permissions which are necessary for the total functioning of the app and users must see what type of permissions the app is asking for and must not accept if the permissions seem irrelevant.

-Android’s security flaws lies in several direction such as:
+Android’s security flaws lie in several directions such as:

 They lie in the OS itself